Top 15 Bihari wedding songs

-India as we know has a world of its own, much so vibrant and lively.
-The Unity in Diversity that the four corners of our country share is nothing less than incredible.
-The colours of India can be seen in almost everything that happens in and around the length and the breadth of our country.
-One such thing is weddings.
-Yes you heard that right.
+As we know, India has a world of its own that is much more vibrant and lively.
+The unity and diversity that the four corners of our country share are nothing less than incredible.
+The colours of India can be seen in almost everything that happens in and around the length and breadth of our country.
+One such thing is wedding rituals in Bihar.
+Yes, you heard that right.

-Weddings in India are not just a ritual or part of a family get together.
+Weddings in India are not just a ritual or part of a family get-together.
 It’s more like a festival extended over weeks.
-The houses of bride and groom can be spotted from over a distance even before the actual wedding starts.
-The India weddings are loud, musical, scrumptious and what not.
+The bride and groom’s houses can be spotted from a distance even before the wedding starts.
+The Indian weddings are loud, musical, scrumptious and whatnot.

-But much more than that, Indian weddings reflect the grandeur of age old traditions and well preserved culture of the sub regions.
-Let us dive into something similar and explore all the shades of a Destination wedding in Bihar, its unique traditions and sacred rituals.
+But much more than that, Indian wedding rituals reflect the grandeur of age-old traditions and the well-preserved culture of the sub-regions.
+Let us dive into something similar and explore all the shades of a Destination wedding in Bihar, its unique traditions and sacred rituals performed on dates according to Bihari Wedding Dates 2024.

 Pre Wedding Rituals

-These are the rituals that occur before the wedding in the both sides of the families for to be married bride and groom.
+These rituals occur before the wedding in the both sides of the families for to be married bride and groom.
 All the ceremonies truly exhibit the folklore of our Indian culture.
 Let us now look into the functions as they are conducted.

 Satya Narayan Katha

-The wedding starts with the God’s name and Satyanarayan ( Hindu God, Vishnu) Katha is organised by the bride’s family.
-All the relatives and friends from both the sides take part in it.
+The wedding starts with the God’s name, and Satyanarayan ( Hindu God, Vishnu) Katha is organised by the bride’s family.
+All the relatives and friends from both sides take part in it.
 It is performed to get the divine blessing of Lord Vishnu for Health, wealth and prosperity.

 Cheka